-Intellectual Property Statement: The instructors for this course utilize copyrighted materials under the "Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007" (Fair Use Act).
-Apart from such copyrighted materials, all other intellectual property associated with this course is owned and copyright protected by the instructors, including, but not limited to, course notes and discussions, supplementary materials posted or provided to students, assessment instruments such as quizzes and exams, and Power Point presentations.
-No recording, copying, storage in a retrieval system, or dissemination in any form, whether electronic or other format, by any means of the intellectual property of the instructors, either in whole or in part, is permitted without the prior written permission of both instructors.
+Intellectual Property Statement: The instructor for this course utilizes copyrighted materials under the "Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007" (Fair Use Act).
+Apart from such copyrighted materials, all other intellectual property associated with this course is owned and copyright protected by the instructor, including, but not limited to, course notes and discussions, supplementary materials posted or provided to students, assessment instruments such as quizzes and exams, and Power Point presentations.
+No recording, copying, storage in a retrieval system, or dissemination in any form, whether electronic or other format, by any means of the intellectual property of the instructor, either in whole or in part, is permitted without the prior written permission of the instructor.
 When such permission is granted, it must specify the utilization of the intellectual property and all such permissions and waivers shall terminate on the last day of finals in the semester in which this course is held.

-Links and references to on-line resources provided by the instructors may lead to other sites.
-The instructors do not sponsor, endorse or otherwise approve of any information appearing in those sites, nor are they responsible for the availability of, or the content located on or through, external sites.
-Apart from materials used in accordance with the Fair Use Act, the instructors take no responsibility for material that is otherwise offered at web sites and make no warranty that such material does not infringe any third party rights.
-However, should any of this type of material be present and this fact is brought to the attention of the instructors, they will remove references to it from course materials.
+Links and references to on-line resources provided by the instructor may lead to other sites.
+The instructor does not sponsor, endorse or otherwise approve of any information appearing in those sites, nor are they responsible for the availability of, or the content located on or through, external sites.
+Apart from materials used in accordance with the Fair Use Act, the instructor takes no responsibility for material that is otherwise offered at web sites and makes no warranty that such material does not infringe any third party rights.
+However, should any of this type of material be present and this fact is brought to the attention of the instructor, references to it will be removed from course materials.

-Information on General Policies: For questions regarding Academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to their major department's handbook, the Undergraduate Course Catalogue, the Rams Eye View, or the University Web Site.
+Information on General Policies: For questions regarding Academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to the Department's Handbook for Physics Majors, the Undergraduate Course Catalogue, the Rams Eye View, and the University Web Site.
 Please understand that improper conduct in any of these areas will not be tolerated and may result in immediate ejection from the class.